 As we automated more processes, the tension between the teams, and the constant finger-pointing, began to ease.
-With well defined and automated processes in place, the teams started working together to solve problems instead of looking for ways to blame each other.
-It was difficult at first, but I built trust with the teams by talking to them individually to get them on board, and then together to agree on new processes.
+With well-defined and automated processes in place, the teams started working together to solve problems instead of looking for ways to blame each other.
+It wasn’t easy at first, but I built trust with the teams by talking to them individually to get them on board and then together to agree on new processes.

 Constant progress and next steps